Cursor Agent Connector

 "Session creation failed"

-• Verify cursor-agent create-chat works from terminal
+• Verify cursor-agent acp starts and completes the ACP handshake from terminal

 • Check that Cursor is authenticated